On this page

 Online Bachelor’s Degrees in Forensic Psychology

-The bachelor’s degree pathway is excellent for learning foundational psychological principles and theories while also gaining exposure to the forensic psychology field.
-Earning a bachelor’s degree is ideal for students seeking a career in law enforcement or anyone taking the first step to become a licensed forensic psychologist.
-Depending on the pace of learning, students can complete their online forensic psychology degree at the bachelor’s level in about four years.
+The bachelor’s degree pathway is ideal for those interested in acquiring a foundational understanding of psychological principles and theories, as well as gaining exposure to the field of forensic psychology.
+This degree is particularly useful for students seeking a career in law enforcement or aspiring to become licensed forensic psychologists.
+The online program can be completed in approximately four years, depending on the student’s pace of learning.
 Here are a few online bachelor’s programs to give you a sense of what’s out there.

 Online Master’s Degrees in Forensic Psychology